telent/slab/README.md

 "everything"

-* swaylock doesn't open onscreen keyboard, so no unlock possible
+* need a key/pin lock of some kind (swaylock doesn't open onscreen keyboard so can't use it)

 * keyboard
   - arrow keys are half-size